d-morrison/IntroStatActivities/_book/03-L02-EDA-wrap-up.md

 \newpage

-Upload the data set `IPEDS_Data_2018` Click on Import Dataset in the Environment tab in the upper right hand corner.
+Upload the data set `IPEDS_Data_2018` to the `R` Studio server.
+Click on Import Dataset in the Environment tab in the upper right hand corner.
 Choose `From Text(base)` and select the correct csv file.
 Be sure that `Yes` is selected next to `Heading` in the pop-up screen.
 Click `Import`.

 Enter the name of the data set (see the environment tab) for `datasetname` in the `R` script file in line 6.
 We will look at the retention rates for the 4-year institutions.
 Enter the variable name `Retention` for `variable` in line 12.
 Highlight and run lines 1 -- 12.
 Note that the two lines of code (lines 8 and 10) are filtering to remove the 2-year institutions so we are only assessing Public 4-year and Private 4-year institutions.